-A photomontage of the Armoury at night is provided at Figure 6.
 Whilst the proposal would be visible at night time from the Harbour, most views would be very distant, and the amount of light emitted will not be stronger or more expansive than any of the other light sources visible in the area.

-Figure 6 - The proposed Armoury at night (building location highlighted in red) Source: Johnson Pilton Walker
+Figure 6 - The proposed Armoury at night (building highlighted in red)

-The proposal would result in some additional overshadowing of the surrounding lawn and road.
-However, additional overshadowing is minimised through the use of the low-profile skillion roof and the setting back of the upper storey, and is expected to be minimal.
-Further, the areas that would be overshadowed comprise a lawn area and roads - no private property, or high-value public spaces or areas of vegetation would be overshadowed.
+The revised proposal would result in improved overshadowing impacts compared to the original scheme.
+The revised Armoury is within the maximum height of the existing building, and so any impacts would be generally consistent with existing overshadowing.
+The overshadowing impacts are minimised through the use of a low-profile skillion roof.
+Further, the areas that would be overshadowed comprise a lawn area and roads - no high-value public spaces or areas of vegetation would be overshadowed.